Oru Cinemakkaran Movie Review

 Synopsis

 Oru Cinemakkaran, as the name suggests revolves around the life of an aspiring film-maker named Alby (Vineeth Sreenivasan).
-He is working as an assistant director and dreams of making a film of his own, someday.
-Then comes the entry of Sera, with whom he falls in love with.
-What happens rest has been narrated in Oru Cinemakkaran.
+He is working hard to become an independent film-maker.
+Meanwhile, he is in love with a girl Sara but since their families are against their wish, both of them decide to marry without the consent.
+But, there comes a situation when Alby is in need of some money and what happens rest has been narrated in an engaging manner in Oru Cinemakkaran.

 Meet the cast & crew members of Oru Cinemakkaran..